Stefouch/Stefouch/README.md

 ## Hey! **Stefouch** here!

-I'm a biological researcher and hobbyist programmer who loves playing boardgames and roleplaying games.
+I'm a former biological researcher and hobbyist programmer who loves playing boardgames and roleplaying games.

 I'm writing and developing content for the *Year Zero Engine* roleplaying games and for *Magic: The Gathering*.